 The straight razor is back, and it's probably not going anywhere; an increasing number of men are interested in traditional wet shaving, and many men are becoming straight razor users to that end.

-Modern straight razors are called open razors or a cut-throat razor defined by its long exposed single blade that can be folded back into its handle.
+Modern straight razors are called open razors, straight edge razor or a cut-throat razor defined by its long exposed single blade that can be folded back into its handle.

 For a long time, it was a service performed usually by a skilled barber—one of the oldest skilled trades.
 They were also called "Barbers Surgeons."
 The local Barber Surgeon was an integral part of the community responsible for men's grooming, styling, and dressing, as well as performing surgery and dentistry.
 Because of their steady hands and experience, offering a shave with a razor was just evolutionarily intuitive.